mike-weiner/pinet/README.md

 To do.

-## Tunneling our Local Grafana to a Public Domain Name
+## Tunneling our Local Grafana Dashboard to a Public Domain Name

 To do.